skinny85/jilt/Readme.md

     .build();
 ```

+In addition to the `@Opt` annotation,
+a property will always be considered optional if:

+* The field or parameter it represents is annotated with a `@Nullable` annotation.
+  All types of `@Nullable` annotations are supported,
+  including `javax.annotation.Nullable` from [JSR-305](https://mvnrepository.com/artifact/com.google.code.findbugs/jsr305),
+  `org.jetbrains.annotations.Nullable` from [JetBrains annotations](https://mvnrepository.com/artifact/org.jetbrains/annotations),
+  and others.
+* The field or parameter is of the type `java.util.Optional` introduced in [Java 8](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).

 ##### 'Staged, but preserving order' Builder style

 The Staged Builder style has one downside:
 when evolving your API, you cannot change a required property to be optional
 (with the small exception of the last required property)
 without breaking existing code that uses the Builder generated when the property was required -
-even though, purely from an API perspective, that should not be a breaking change for the clients of your classes.
+even though, purely from an API perspective, that should not be a breaking change for the clients of your class.

 For example, if we take the above `User` class, but with `username` being required,
 the client code using that Builder looks something like this: